almostimplemented/average-degree/README.md

 Otherwise, we collect the received hashtags into a list, walk backwards from the end of the list until we find an older timestamp, and then insert all objects at once.
 We also take care to not remove an existing, more recent copy of a new node/edge encountered out of order.

+Two hash-based collections are maintained to expedite the check for existing nodes (hashtags).
+Nodes are implemented as a composite class of `String` and `Long` (hashtag and timestamp), and edges are a composition of two `String`s and a `Long`.
+The `equals` and `hashCode` methods for these two classes are overridden to ignore the timestamp, and in the case of edges to encode undirectedness.

 And thats pretty much it!
 The node and edge lists have `length` accessor fields, and from those we compute `averageDegree = (2.0 * edges.length) / nodes.length` (unless of course there are no nodes).